Address

 Fax: 218-326-7499

-For more information about lead in drinking water visit the Minnesota Department of Health webpage at: https://www.health.state.mn.us/communities/environment/water/contaminant...
+You can find more information about lead effects by visiting the Minnesota Department of Health webpage on Lead in Drinking Water.